 Juniperus scopulorum 'Moonglow'Item #5275 USDA Hardiness Zone: 3 - 7

-Exceptionally showy, silvery blue foliage and broad pyramidal form makes a most attractive landscape accent, excellent for screens, hedges and group plantings.
-This tough plant has a dense compact branching habit that resists grazing by deer.
+Exceptionally showy, silvery blue foliage on a broad pyramidal form makes this a highly attractive landscape accent, excellent for screens, hedges, and group plantings.
+This tough plant has a dense, compact-branching habit that resists grazing by deer.
 Evergreen.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationEasily grown in a wide range of soils, including clay, alkaline and compacted soils; avoid wet, soggy soils.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+Prune annually to shape.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.

 - History & LoreHistory:Juniperus scopulorum is commonly known as Rocky Mountain Juniper.
 It is native to Western North America from Canada down into Northern Mexico.
 It grows naturally at an altitude of 500m - 2700m.